kansoftware/TradingBasics/README.md

 ```

 ## Usage
 Into your project include folder TradingBasics/include.
-Add lib to your project.
+Add builded lib to your project.